hanishkvc/prgs-sdr-kspecanal/README.rst

 It also shows a heatmap | waterfall of the instanteneous(cur) signal levels over a period of time till then.

+NOTE: Other than the normal zeroSpan mode explained above, it also supports zeroSpanSave and zeroSpanPlay modes, which is explained later in this document.

 Scan
 =======